-Our school meals are provided by Eden Foodservice under the terms of the building’s PFI contract.
+Our school meals are provided by Mitie, trading as Autograph under the terms of the building’s PFI contract.
 If you have any queries about school meals, special dietary requirements, payment difficulties or for a print out of what your child is ordering, please contact the school office who will be able to assist.
 Please find the new price list for 2021.
 As this price list is for the Derbyshire schools some items will not be available at Chapel-en-le-Frith High School.

 You may register your child for Free School Meals if you are in receipt of any of the benefits listed on the Derbyshire County Council website - it is not just if you are unemployed.
 Students may also register for Free School Meals if they receive any of the benefits listed themselves.
 No one will know your child has been registered to receive free school meals and this will not affect any other benefits that you claim.
-The money (£2.35) for the Free School Meal is loaded daily onto your child’s account.
+The money (£2.50) for the Free School Meal is loaded daily onto your child’s account.
 Registering is really quick and easy.
 If you think you qualify, you can apply online or contact us and we will help you to register.
 If you would like to discuss this or need any more details, please contact Mrs Bagshaw in the school office.

 Please see our Pupil Premium report to find out about the ways in which we use our Pupil Premium funding.
 Even if your child does not want to have their free school meal we would ask you to continue to apply so that the school receives this additional invaluable funding.